- Brand Name: Glatopa® (glatiramer acetate - generic equivalent of Copaxone 20mg and 40mg doses)

 Glatiramer acetate is a synthetic protein that simulates myelin basic protein, a component of the myelin that insulates nerve fibers in the brain and spinal cord.
 This drug seems to block myelin-damaging T-cells through a mechanism that is not completely understood.

 Click here to read the FDA Prescribing Information for healthcare professionals.
-To read the Patient Information for Glatopa, go to Prescribing Information and scroll down to p.
-14.
+To read the Patient Information for Glatopa, go to Medication Guide.

 GLATOPA SUPPORT PROGRAM